Cultivating Healthy Habits

 How to Practice Gentle Parenting Daily: Simple Techniques That Work

-Pause Before You Pounce: First, breathe.
+• Pause Before You Pounce: First, take a deep breath.
 Then, ask, “What is really happening beneath this behavior?”

 Common Misconceptions About Gentle Parenting